fakeyanss/Hadoop-The-Definitive-Guide-4th/part-i-hadoop-fundamentals/chapter-1-meet-hadoop/beyond-batch.md

   * The Solr search platform can run on a Hadoop cluster, indexing documents as they are added to HDFS, and serving search queries from indexes stored in HDFS.

-Despite the emergence of different processing frameworks on Hadoop, MapReduce still has a place for batch processing, and it is useful to understand how it works since it introduces several concepts that apply more generally \(like the idea of input formats, or how a dataset is split into pieces\).
+Despite尽管 the emergence出现 of different processing frameworks on Hadoop, MapReduce still has a place for batch processing, and it is useful to understand how it works since it introduces several concepts that apply more generally \(like the idea of input formats, or how a dataset is split into pieces\).